acien101/STBPackets/readme.md

 The PACKET DATA field is defined as:
 * Packet Secondary header
 * USER DATA FIELD
+* CRC - 16 Bits - CRC of the packet

 The user data field can have different shapes, depends on the APID:
 * 0 - Load switches data - Data collected from the Load Switches.